Our Toddler Room...

 We have carefully tailored our day around our children's interests and development needs; not forgetting those spontaneous moments.

-Whether we are outside creating a princess garden or a den with loose parts for our super heroes, we foster and endeavour to enhance every child's interest!
+Whether we are outside creating a princess garden or a den with loose parts for our super heroes, we foster and endeavor to enhance every child's interest!

 We motivate them to try new things and to enjoy different experiences which help and support them to feel a sense of achievement as well as the skill to keep on trying!

-Creative play has an on-going place within ‘Discoverer’s’.
+Creative play has an on-going place within the toddler room.
 We encourage and provide daily opportunities for them to have fun expressing themselves; developing their fine motor skills along the way.
 Our children have access to a variety of mark making and messy play materials; crayons, painting easels, play dough, clay, sand, mud and water - lots of mess and great fun!

 Developing self-help skills such as being toilet trained, finding their own coat or shoes, is one of the ways of ensuring we prepare them for the next stage in their life.
 Our children have their own peg for personal belongings to provide a sense of belonging and encourage them to become more independent.